 NSW Rail Museum, Railway museum in Thirlmere, Australia.

-NSW Rail Museum is a railway museum in Thirlmere that holds Australia's largest collection of heritage rolling stock.
-The exhibition spreads across multiple halls and displays a wide range of locomotives and carriages from different time periods.
+The NSW Rail Museum is a railway museum in Thirlmere, New South Wales, and holds Australia's largest collection of heritage rolling stock.
+The exhibits are spread across several halls and include steam locomotives, passenger carriages, and equipment from different periods of Australian rail history.

 The community of curious travelers